 You’ll learn how to use the tools of urban design and urban research with a promotional approach, as a prompt for policy change and as a form of activism, which in turn will help you to effect real change in the specialism you later pursue.

 Courses in architecture at London Met have gained a significant reputation for demonstrating a broad expertise in urban matters, as well as in the detail of architecture.
-Cass Cities, the research group behind this degree, undertakes extensive research activity that will support your study experience.
+Our research group behind this degree, undertakes extensive research activity that will support your study experience.

 You will be assessed through a range of coursework, which is split across the following: